 Renting in Saudi Arabia

 When it comes to renting, there are plenty of options outside the expat compounds.
-Unfurnished one-bedroom apartments are available from about SAR27,000 per year; you will need to sign post-dated cheques for six-months to a year in advance
+Unfurnished one-bedroom apartments are available from about SAR 27,000 per year; you will need to sign post-dated checks for six months to a year in advance

 However, you should expect to pay double that for a home that suits your needs, and between SAR125,000 to SAR200,000 for a three-bedroom villa.
 Single professionals often share bachelor apartments, splitting utility and air-conditioning bills.

 What’s it like being a woman in Saudi Arabia?

 Contradictions abound when it comes to the status of women in Saudi Arabia.
-For some, it is the safest place on earth with a high quality of life and great healthcare; others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
+For some, it offers a high quality of life and great healthcare; others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
 Again, recent reforms have played their part in bringing women into the workforce and giving them wider social roles.

 Women have been able to nominate candidates for municipal elections since 2015 and allowed to drive since 2018.
 The landmark move was accompanied by other freedoms; namely, the ability to take part in physical education classes and attend sporting events.
-A July 2019 report said the country plans to ease travel restrictions for women, too.
+Women over 21 may now also travel abroad without a male relative’s permission.

 Despite this progress, however, the country remains one of the worst performers in the World Economic Forum’s Global Gender Gap Index.
 There is now a ban on forced marriages, and a woman must consent to any wedding in writing, That said, contracts may still be hammered out between the bridegroom and his father-in-law.